SociallyAwkward1316/DevTracker_FrontEnd/README.md

 DevTrack was built to practice and demonstrate full-stack development skills, with a focus on secure authentication, backend-driven logic, and real-world deployment.

+Built by me(Alexis Fuenmayor) a backend-focused developer with hands-on experience deploying and maintaining real production Django applications.